Teambook for Work and Project Scheduling

 Step 5: Use scheduling to prevent overload early

-Because bookings and capacity are connected:
+Because bookings and user's capacity are connected:

-• Overbooked users are visible immediately
+• Overbooked users are visible immediately ("overscheduling")

 • Conflicts appear before work starts